When changes in the company lead to a social plan obligation and what this means for employers and employees, read in the following article:

-A social plan is the written agreement between the employer and the works council to compensate for or mitigate the economic disadvantages suffered by the employees of the company as a result of an operating change planned by the employer.
+It is the written agreement between the employer and the works council to compensate for or mitigate the economic disadvantages suffered by the employees of the company as a result of an operating change planned by the employer.
 For example, the change in business may be a reorientation of the business, where departments are closed or outsourced, and mass layoffs are inevitable.

 In general, it is about how to mitigate the disadvantages caused to the employee by the loss of his previous job.
 In a nutshell: in most cases, it is about the amount of severance pay.
-However, a social plan can also be created if the jobs are retained, but the work content, methods or location changes.
+However, a it can also be created if the jobs are retained, but the work content, methods or location changes.
 Here, too, it is about the compensation for resulting disadvantages, such as relocation or compensation payments.

 Do all companies have to draw up a social plan in case of company changes?

 No. When it comes to downsizing, it is mainly the age of the company and the size of the company that has to do with a social plan.
-Because Social plan costs not affect small businesses and start-ups.
+Because it costs not affect small businesses and start-ups.
 Companies younger than four years usually do not need to create a social plan.

 How does a social plan come about?